Biodiversity

 We have visionary people and amazing organizations dedicated to habitat conservation and wonderful models for Multispecies Habitat Conservation Programs.
 But SoCal is also ground zero for development that encroaches on habitat.
 How can we strategize development to protect the coolest creatures and places we have?

-home to the largest and oldest tree in California!
+home to the largest tree in California!

 False!